cobbzilla/do/README.md

 ##### Destroy a droplet
 !!! **There is no "are you sure" asked here, your droplet WILL BE DESTROYED when you hit Enter** !!!
+Note that this *does* pass the "scrub_data" parameter when calling the destroy API, so your disks will be wiped clean.
+This avoids an otherwise inherent security flaw that would allow the next person who uses the same underlying hardware to read your data from the raw disk.

         do destroy nginx14